Ukrainian desertion crisis: Development of the crisis

 The desertion in the ranks of the Ukrainian Armed Forces has exposed a number of problems in the Ukrainian army: management problems, a suboptimal mobilization campaign, fatigue of personnel and understaffing of units on the front lines.

 An officer with the 72nd Mechanized Brigade of the Ukrainian Armed Forces believes desertion is one of the reasons why Ukrainian troops surrendered Vuhledar.
 Several weeks before the city's fall, it was defended by only three battalions: one line battalion and two rifle battalions.
 To protect the flanks, commanders were forced to withdraw units from these battalions.
 According to the officer, each of the battalions companies should consist of 120 men, but some had only 10 fighters.
 The reasons for the personnel shortage were combat losses and desertion.
 About 20% of the Ukrainian soldiers missing in action from these companies deserted.
 In late October 2024, hundreds of soldiers from the 123rd Separate Territorial Defense Brigade of the Ukrainian Armed Forces abandoned their positions during the defense of Vuhledar.
 The soldiers returned to the Mykolaiv oblast and staged a protest.
 Among their demands were more weapons and more training.
 An officer from the 123rd Brigade told the Financial Times that his unit had not had a single rotation in three years.
 As of early December 2024, several soldiers from the 123rd Brigade are in pretrial detention, some have returned to the front, and some are in hiding.

 On January 2, 2024, the Main Intelligence Directorate of the Ministry of Defense of Ukraine opened a criminal case into mass desertion by personnel of the 155th Separate Mechanized Brigade of the Ukrainian Armed Forces.
 According to Ukrainian journalist Yurii Butusov, a total of 1,700 personnel deserted, 50 of whom were still undergoing training in France.
 Since almost all Ukrainian men of draft age are prohibited from traveling abroad, some Ukrainian servicemen desert during training abroad.

 According to official Ukrainian data, 30,000 previously deserted servicemen returned to the ranks of the Ukrainian Armed Forces from December 2024 to August 2025.

+On 10th of December, 2025 Prosecutor General's Office of Ukraine announced that data on criminal offenses related to military desertion will no longer be published.
+In particular, desertion Data "can serve to form false conclusions about the moral and psychological state of Ukrainian servicemen", the office of the Prosecutor General explained.
+Later Hromadske reported that General Staff of Ukraine has changed the mechanism for those soldiers, who voluntarily return from after AWOL, and now those returning will only be placed into Airborne Assault Forces or assault units.

+Mykhailo Fedorov, Ukraine's Defense Minister, said in January 2026 that 200,000 Ukrainians were listed as AWOL.